postaljs/postal.js/example/node/README.md

 As much as I want to convince you that this sample app was written with you in mind, I'd be lying if I said so.
 The browser examples in this repo are currently "bare bones", with no real usage examples beyond calling the API in browser js and then calling it a day.
 I wanted to demonstrate node.js usage of postal as well, and that gave birth to this example project.

+## How to run

+Open a terminal/console to the example/node directory and run `node index.js`.
+Then open a browser to http://localhost:8002.
+Once you enter a search term in the client UI, it will trigger the server side twitter search module to start searching, etc.

 ### The Good, the Bad & the Caveats

 The Good: